B

 • Stir in vanilla.

-• In 2-3 batches, add in flour mix to the wet ingredients.
+• Add in flour mix to the wet ingredients.
 Mix until just combined, not overmixing.

 • Add in chocolate chips and chopped chocolate bar, stirring in with a spatula by hand.

-• The dough should chill for at least 8 hours, but up to 24.
-You can either scoop cookie dough before chilling and chill on cookie sheet covered with cling wrap or chill bowl of dough.
+• The dough should chill for at least 8 hours, but up to 48.
+You can either scoop cookie dough before chilling (I find this the easiest, I have a pan linked in the blog post above that is perfect for storing the scooped dough) and chill on cookie sheet covered or chill bowl of dough covered.
 If chilling whole bowl, cookie dough will need to warm up a bit before being able to scoop.

-• After cookie dough has chilled, bake at 375°F for about 12 minutes on a parchment lined cookie sheet on the center rack.
+• After cookie dough has chilled, cookie dough can be baked directly from the refrigerator.
+Bake at 350°F for about 11-12 minutes on a parchment lined cookie sheet on the center rack.

 • Remove from cookie sheet immediately after baking to cooling rack.
 Sprinkle with flaky sea salt while hot.
 Store in an airtight container.
 Enjoy!